1981 NCAA Division I basketball tournament: The March 14 upsets

 The date of Saturday, March 14, 1981, resulted in three major second round tournament upsets which were decided by last-second baskets.

 St. Joseph's trailed No. 1 seed DePaul by seven at about the midway point of the second half, in an early afternoon Mideast Region game from Dayton, Ohio.
 However, with under a minute left, the Hawks had rallied to within one point, 48–47.
-Blue Demons guard Skip Dillard was fouled with 13 seconds left.
-Dillard was known as 'Money' for his superb free throw shooting, but he missed the front end of a one-and-one opportunity, and St. Joseph's got the rebound, then quickly passed the ball to the front court without calling a timeout.
-Guard Bryan Warrick got the ball to freshman Lonnie McFarlan who was wide open in the right corner.
+Blue Demons guard Skip Dillard was fouled with 12 seconds left.
+Dillard was known as 'Money' for his superb free throw shooting (85%), but he missed the front end of a one-and-one opportunity, and St. Joseph's guard Bryan Warrick got the rebound and dribbled to the front court without calling a timeout.
+Then he got the ball to freshman Lonnie McFarlan who was wide open in the right corner.
 McFarlan began to shoot until forward John Smith yelled "Please!" to him.
 McFarlan passed to Smith, who was open underneath the basket.
 Smith's layup with two seconds left enabled the Hawks of coach Jim Lynam to stun the Blue Demons of Ray Meyer, 49–48.

 Later in the afternoon in Austin, Texas, Arkansas coach Eddie Sutton called timeout with 5 seconds left after falling behind Louisville in the Midwest Region, 73–72 on a jumper by guard Derek Smith.
 Sutton told his team to get the ball to U.S. Reed.
 The Razorbacks' guard dribbled to near half court, then launched a 49-foot shot that beat the buzzer and swished through the net, as Arkansas dethroned the defending national champion Cardinals of Denny Crum, 74–73.
 Sutton told the media, "Champions die hard."

 Only moments after the Razorbacks' upset, the season ended for another #1 seed in the West Region in Los Angeles.
 Oregon State led Kansas State by as much as 11 points in the second half.
 Coach Ralph Miller and center Steve Johnson had led the Beavers to a two-year record of 52–4.
 Then Rolando Blackman led the Wildcats back with a 16–6 run to tie the game, 48–48 with 3:23 left.
 Johnson then fouled out, and both teams stalled with the ball until Oregon State missed the front end of a one-and-one from the foul line.
 K-State then held for the last shot.
 With two seconds left, Blackman, double-teamed, drilled a fall-away 17 footer from the right baseline for a 50–48 upset by the Wildcats of Jack Hartman.

 In another second round Mideast Region upset, UAB defeated Kentucky 69–62.
 A semifinal in the East Region saw Danny Ainge dribble the length of the court and drive all the way in for a layup and another buzzer-beating winner, lifting BYU over Notre Dame 51–50.

 Greg Johnson of NCAA.com, in a March 9, 2011 article, indicated that March 14, 1981 was a date which defined March Madness.